Amarsmer/amarsmer/README.md

 Gazebo will:

 Subscribe to /bluerov2/cmd_thruster[1..6] and expect std_msgs/Float64 messages, being the thrust in Newton Publish sensor data to various topics (image, mpu+lsm for IMU, cloud for the sonar, odom) Publish the ground truth on /bluerov2/pose_gt.
 This pose is forwarded to /tf if pose_to_tf is used.

 # High-level control (TODO)

 Basic control is available in the [auv_control package](https://github.com/CentraleNantesROV/auv_control)

-In this case spawn the robot without manual sliders and run e.g. a cascaded PID controller:
+First run world_launch, then:

-~~`ros2 launch bluerov2_description upload_bluerov2_launch.py`~~
+`ros2 launch amarsmer_control control_launch.py`

 ~~`ros2 launch bluerov2_control cascaded_pids_launch.py sliders:=true`~~